kindone/cppproptest/README.md

 ## Generalization and abstraction

-Property-based testing, or PBT in short, lets you write a test using abstract idea, instead of some dummy examples or contrived scenarios that are easy to break over time and hard to interpret.
-You can write tests using specification or requirements - which are essentially expressed as combination of input domain (=generators) and expected behavior (=properties) of tested component.
+Property-based testing, or PBT in short, lets you write a test using abstract idea, instead of some dummy examples or contrived scenarios that are either too trivivial or too complicated.
+You can write tests using specification or requirements - which are essentially  combination of input domain (=generators) and expected behavior (=properties) of the tested component.

 Property-based tests can immediately replace example-based tests, such as: